 In this section we will discuss all the input requirements in more detail.
+Note that only two input arguments are mandatory: bam_files and probe_mapping_file.
+The rest of the arguments are optional and have their default values.

 4.1 BAM files